Unregulated savings schemes

 What are the risks of unregulated savings schemes?

-The main risk of putting money into a ROSCA, ASCA or savings club is your money is not protected by the Financial Services Compensation Scheme (FSCS).
+The main risk of putting money into a ROSCA, ASCA or savings club is that the scheme isn’t governed by the FCA, and your money is not protected by the FSCS.

-This means if the scheme goes out of business, or your money is lost, you will not be able to get any of it back.
+This means if the scheme goes out of business, or your money is lost, you may not be able to get any of it back.

 In most cases, these schemes will also not earn you any interest on your money.
 It can also be difficult or impossible to access your money in the case of emergencies; even if you can access your money, there might be penalties.